iplay93/NovelHD/README.md

-# NovelHD
+# CLAN

-This is the code for "Novel Human Activity Detection" with time series sensor data.
+This is the code for 'Novelty Detection in Human Activities using Discriminative Representation Learning in IoT Sensing Environments', submitted to WWW 2024.

-Test file changes